-It must be clear at all times who pays for, or in any way arranges for - or contributes to - its publication/distribution.
+It must always be clear who pays for, or in any way arranges for - or contributes to - its publication/distribution.
 Such information should not be designed in a way that it could be interpreted as being independently editorial content.

-Content that is communicated as supplements or together with newspaper articles or other editorial content must be clearly marked as "PROMOTIONAL MATERIAL", or equivalent.
+Content that is communicated as supplements or together with newspaper articles or other editorial content must be clearly marked as "PROMOTIONAL MATERIAL" or equivalent.